Lucy Kennedy: Radio presenter

 Kennedy had a "recent stint" in RTÉ 2fm with Bazil Ashmawy.

 On 7 May 2010, it was announced she would co-present with Colm Hayes for one month the 9 am – 12 noon slot vacated by the death of Gerry Ryan.
 However, she was not given the job permanently stating that she did not have the necessary experience for it.

 She did Weekend Breakfast with Baz & Lucy.
 This is a "less visible" role in the organisation that is RTÉ.
 On 18 April 2018 Lucy co-hosted the first edition of a new breakfast show on Radio Nova 100FM (Ireland) with Colm Hayes, called The Colm and Lucy Breakfast Show.
 (Colm Hayes had joined Radio Nova 100FM as its Programming Director in June 2017.)
 Some months prior to this launch, they had presented a one-off show on Radio Nova 100FM.

+Children's book author

+Kennedy has authored The Friendship Fairies series of books debuting in 2020.
+Kennedy has published five books in the series, each illustrated by Phillip Cullen.

 Personal life

 Kennedy is married to Richard Governey; the couple have three children, two daughters and a son.
 She models her mother/career-oriented lifestyle on that of Miriam O'Callaghan.